YuTian8328/alfred/APPTAINER_USAGE.md

   # detach from tmux shell
   # Ctrl+b then d

+  # verify the display is on, you are supposed to see two processes, one is for display 0
+  ps aux | grep Xvfb

   # start a new tmux session and a server to stream the display if you want to forward the virtual screen
   # to triton desktop to see the real screen, otherwise skip this step and the next step